Winding down a year of travel as Dalmatia prepares for Christmas

 Monday 9 December

 Another wet, stormy day.
 Perfect for continuing to catch up with admin, including booking accommodation in Belgrade and Budapest next spring.
 We’re planning a half-day trip later this week to a fortress overlooking Split if the weather improves long enough, but I’m more-or-less content just mooching now.
-Today, we limit ourselves to grocery shopping, buying some posh local chocolate for Christmas gifts, and stopping for a coffee to pass away a damp, grey dusk with our books.
+Today, we limit ourselves to grocery shopping, buying some posh local chocolate for Christmas gifts, and stopping for coffee to pass away a damp, grey dusk with our books.

 Tuesday 10 December

 Another wet day.
-But we do love this flat, so it’s hardly an inconvenience to be confined indoors all day except for a quick trot to the local shop to buy a jar of olives (loose olives aren’t a thing in Croatia, we’ve found).
+But we do love this flat, so it’s hardly an inconvenience to be confined indoors except for a quick trot to the local shop to buy a jar of olives (loose olives aren’t a thing in Croatia, we’ve found).

 Wednesday 11 December

 Work is back: I’ll be working on the PBS magazine for the next few days.
 The weather remains pretty miserable, so it’s no great trial being indoors.
 Last grocery shopping today as we gradually wind down our time in Split.
 K uses Google Maps to choose a nearby local taverna to eat at this evening.
-But when we reach it, it’s closed for the winter and looking rather forlorn.
+But when we reach it, it’s closed for winter and looking rather forlorn.
 We give up on Google Maps and walk to nearby local place that we know is open.
 We’re the only customers but the food – a bit pricier than we usually allow ourselves – is absolutely superb.

 Thursday 12 December